HSA savings calculator

 All trademarks and service marks belong to Bank of America Corporation unless otherwise noted.

-Mutual Fund investment offerings for the Bank of America HSA are provided by Merrill Lynch, Pierce, Fenner & Smith Incorporated ("MLPF&S"), a registered broker-dealer, Member SIPC and a wholly owned subsidiary of Bank of America Corp.
-Investments in mutual funds are held in an omnibus account at MLPF&S in the name of Bank of America, N.A. ("BANA"), for the benefit of all HSA account owners.
-Investment advisory services for the HSA are provided to BANA by Devenir Investment Advisers, LLC, a registered investment adviser.
-Devenir is not an affiliate of Bank of America Corporation.
+Mutual Fund investment offerings for the Bank of America HSA are made available by Merrill Lynch, Pierce, Fenner & Smith Incorporated (“MLPF&S”), a registered broker-dealer, Member SIPC and a wholly owned subsidiary of Bank of America Corporation (“BofA Corp.”).
+Investments in mutual funds are held in an omnibus account at MLPF&S in the name of Bank of America, N.A. (“BANA”), for the benefit of all HSA account owners.
+Recommendations as to HSA investment menu options are provided to BANA by the Chief Investment Office (“CIO”), Global Wealth & Investment Management (“GWIM”), a division of BofA Corp.
+The CIO, which provides investment strategies, due diligence, portfolio construction guidance and wealth management solutions for GWIM clients, is part of the Investment Solutions Group (ISG) of GWIM.